wp-plugins/loginradius-for-wordpress/readme.txt

 <strong>Please share your comments and feedback at feedback@loginradius.com</strong>

 == Changelog ==
+= 5.6.2 =
+* Updated the demo website link in details

 = 5.6.1 =
 * Added 3 more Social ID providers (Disqus, SinaWeibo, Instagram)
 * Improved performance of plugin